 By the early years of the 20th Century the Schoenholt family was active in the New York coffee trade.
 Schoenholt expertise, and an abiding respect for the Gillies brand, presented an opportunity to the Gillies family and their hopes for continuing the heritage of their coffee name into the future.
 It proved a match well made.

 Mac Schoenholt entered the coffee trade around 1912.
 David L. Schoenholt, who would steer Gillies through mid-century, entered the trade in 1928.
 Mark Pendergrast wrote in his seminal history Uncommon Grounds (Basic Books, 1999) "Donald Schoenholt grew up with the smells of Mocha & Java."
 That sentence says it all.
 Donald learned the trade at his father's knee cupping at 11, and roasting at 14.
 Today his credentials include a lifetime of background in all facets of coffee culture.
 You can find Don’s story here: http://www.gilliescoffee.com/coffee-man/ .
-In 1975 Don was joined by his Camp Columbia buddy, Hy Chabbott and together they have directed the fortunes of "America’s oldest coffee merchant" for over 40 years.
+In 1975 Don was joined by his Camp Columbia buddy, Hy Chabbott and together they directed the fortunes of "America’s oldest coffee merchant" for 44 years.
+Hy passed away in 2019.

-Hy’s son David Chabbott is the newest member of the firm having joined the old house in 2006.
-David H's responsibilities include customer support and development.
-With over a decade of coffee business experience, his good counsel is felt throughout the company.
+Hy’s son David Chabbott joined the old house in 2006.
+David serves as Vice President of Operations.
+With over 15 years of coffee business experience, his good counsel is felt throughout the company.

 An early retailer of specialty coffee, Gillies coffees, teas and kindred products are marketed directly to fine shops specialty coffee wholesalers and retailers, chef restaurateurs, hotel, club, and private dining rooms, throughout the land.
 An expert at niche marketing specialty coffee products and ideas, Gillies offers green coffee and know-how to roasting retailers, and Your Own Private Label™ coffees to gift shops, and specialty stores.
 Gillies supports retailers with an extraordinary level of expertise, and personal attention.